swiftlang/swift-package-manager/Documentation/README.md

 ## About Dependencies

 Modern development is accelerated by the exponential use of external dependencies (for better and worse).
-This is great for allowing you to get more done with less time, but adding dependencies to a project has an associated coordination cost.
+This is great for allowing you to get more done in less time, but adding dependencies to a project has an associated coordination cost.

 In addition to downloading and building the source code for a dependency, that dependency's own dependencies must be downloaded and built as well, and so on, until the entire dependency graph is satisfied.
 To complicate matters further, a dependency may specify version requirements, which may have to be reconciled with the version requirements of other modules with the same dependency.